 Can I sell marijuana in Arizona?

-Licensed, registered medical marijuana dispensaries in the state of Arizona operate on a not-for-profit basis; dispensaries are reimbursed only for expenses incurred.
+Licensed, registered medical marijuana dispensaries in the state of Arizona operate on a not-for-profit basis.
 A number of qualifying conditions, including a $5,000 application fee, must be met to apply for a dispensary registration certificate.
 All other sales are strictly prohibited.

 The information presented here should not be construed as legal advice.
 State and Federal laws are always subject to change.
 We aim to keep this page as updated as possible; however, for additional information regarding Arizona marijuana laws, please see the Arizona Department of Health Services website, Find Law and the National Conference of State Legislatures.